FreeAgent CRM allows you to fully customize your experience so that it fits your process.

 Edit Form Rules

-Select the Form Rule and click the 'Edit' button.
+Select the "..." menu next to the form rule name and click the 'Edit' button.
 You can update all the elements of the selected form rule.

 You can delete existing conditions by clicking on the 'trash can' icon.

-You can delete form actions that you don't need, just select the desired form action and click the delete button.
+You can delete form actions that you don't need, just click the trash can icon next to the action you want to delete.

 Deactivate/Activate Form Rules

-You can Deactivate existing Form Rules when needed, just select the Form Rule and click the 'Deactivate' button.
+You can Deactivate existing Form Rules when needed, just select the "..." icon next to the form rule name and click the 'Deactivate' button.

 You can activate your Form Rules any time, just click the 'Show Deactivated' checkbox, select the Form Rule, and click the 'Activate' button.